Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 Prerequites :
 - WSL up and running (not covered by this tutorial)
 - Ubuntu 22.04 base image
-- Github account
+- GitHub account
-- VScode (optionnal)
+- VScode (optional)

 ## Installing ubuntu 22.04 on WSL